s56207824inc/ROS_bag_decoder/README.md

 ## rosbag decode procedures

 ### First.
-To see which is your targeted signal
+to see which is your targeted signal
 ```bash=
 rosbag info YOUR-ROS-FIlE
 ```